 There is always lot to learn, however until you play cricket or for that matter any other game, just by looking at it might seem hard or easy to you, the best thing is to start playing.
 What i mean is to experience it and than decide, not just by reading or looking at it.

-Hence i would advise you to keep reading best material or blogs online like moneycontain for enhancing your knowledge, at the same time open a trading and demat account with best broker like Zerodha, have an experience, it won’t cost you more than 1000 bucks to start trading.
+Hence I would advise you to keep reading best material or blogs online like moneycontain for enhancing your knowledge, at the same time open a trading and demat account with best broker like Upstox, have an experience, it won’t cost you more than 100 bucks to start trading.

 But with little caution, hold your horses and do it with little money, until you learn enough as “For learning there is no limit“.